Frank Zarb: Term at NASD

-Shortly after crafting the LIPA Purchase of LILCO in 1998 (as the chairman of LIPA) Zarb became the chairman and CEO of the National Association of Securities Dealers From 1997 to 2001, (NASD) and head of the NASD's stock exchange, the NASDAQ.
+Shortly after crafting the Long Island Power Authority (LIPA) purchase of Long Island Lighting Company (LILCO) in 1998 (as the Chairman of LIPA), Zarb became the Chairman and CEO of the National Association of Securities Dealers (NASD) from 1997 to 2001, and head of the NASD's stock exchange, the NASDAQ.

-Following his retirement from NASD, Zarb became a managing director of Hellman & Friedman, which subsequently acquired a controlling stake in Nasdaq shortly after it was spun off from NASD.
+Following his retirement from NASD, Zarb became a managing director of Hellman & Friedman, which subsequently acquired a controlling stake in NASDAQ shortly after it was spun off from the NASD.

 Term at AIG

-In 2005, Zarb replaced his long-time friend Maurice Hank Greenberg as head of the American International Group, in what Greenberg termed as a "palace coup."
-At the time, Greenberg was battling charges by then-New York Attorney General, Eliot Spitzer, who (along with the SEC) was investigating AIG for potentially engaging in accounting improprieties.
+In 2005, Zarb replaced his long-time friend Hank Greenberg as head of the American International Group, in what Greenberg termed as a "palace coup."
+At the time, Greenberg was battling charges by then-New York Attorney General, Eliot Spitzer, who (along with the U.S. Securities and Exchange Commission) was investigating Greenberg and AIG for potentially engaging in accounting improprieties.

 Relationship with Hofstra University

 In 1974, Hofstra University gave Zarb the Distinguished Scholar award in recognition of his contributions to the university.
 In 1975 he was awarded an honorary Doctorate of Humane Letters by Hofstra in recognition of his contributions to the university.
 In 1994, the School of Business at Hofstra was renamed the Frank G. Zarb School of Business in recognition of his service as the chairman of the university's board of trustees.
-In 2008 the Zarb School alumni association was created in his honor.

 Relationship with Columbia University

-Zarb serves as an "Executive in Residence" at Columbia Business School, the graduate school of business at Columbia University in the City of New York.
+Zarb serves as an "Executive in Residence" at Columbia Business School, the graduate school of business at Columbia University in the New York City.

 Personal life

 On March 31, 1957, Zarb married Patricia Koster.
 They had two children, Krista Anne and Frank Junior.

-He also, since 2002 has three grandchildren.
+He also, since 2002, has three grandchildren.